 There are few aspects of our world that are not facilitated, monitored or controlled by computers.
-Computers were designed to make our lives easier; to make calculations quicker and more accurate, to help break codes, and to assist scientists and mathematicians find life-changing solutions to complex problems.
-As well as understanding how computers work, students will develop analytical problem-solving and computational thinking skills which have applications across all subjects and walks of life.
+Computers were designed to make our lives easier; to make calculations quicker and more accurate, to help break codes, and to assist scientists and mathematicians in finding life-changing solutions to complex problems.
+In addition to understanding how computers work, students will develop analytical problem-solving and computational thinking skills that have applications across all subjects and walks of life.
 Students will learn resilience and tenacity as they become independent problem solvers who are comfortable making mistakes and willing to sometimes start again.

 The subject is supported by two computing suites and a range of digital and physical resources that students are encouraged to explore and make use of across all curricular and extracurricular areas.